Sofia Vergara Nude At 45, Says She ‘Can’t Be Perfect’ On Naked Issue of Women’s Health Magazine

-Sofia Vergara posed nude at the age of 45 for the Naked Issue of Women’s Health Magazine and discussed that she “can’t be perfect” at this age and she doesn’t want to be.
+Sofia Vergara posed nude at the age of 45 for the Naked Issue of Women’s Health Magazine and stated that she “can’t be perfect” at her age, and she doesn’t want to be.

 Getting older and proud of it

-The Modern Family star covered the annual Naked Issue of Women’s Health Magazine.
+The Modern Family star posed on the cover of the annual Naked Issue of Women’s Health Magazine.
 The 45-year-old brunette beauty sat fully nude on a block of wood.

 Sofia Vergara was proud to strip down to her birthday suit for the annual magazine issue.
-She opened up about what it meant to be posing nude for her at her age.
+She opened up about what it meant to her to be posing nude at her age.
 The actress was extremely proud to pose naked at 45 and felt comfortable showing off her body.

-She told the publication that times have changed and it was “not like before” when only “young girls would make the cover of a magazine.”
+She told the publication that times have changed, and it was “not like before” when only “young girls would make the cover of a magazine.”

 The mother-of-one accepts her body and skin for what it is and what it is not.